Pigius/cedar-authorization-service/README.md

 ## Examples

-You can refer to the post here for explanations or you can use the examples below:
+You can refer to the [blogpost](https://dev.to/aws-builders/authorization-and-cedar-a-new-way-to-manage-permissions-part-ii-2bgb) for explanations or you can use the examples below:

 ### With Permit Policy